naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. image:: concept-response.png
     :alt: Screenshot of basic concept flow example

-.. warning:: This is the most advanced flow type, the gross majority of scenarios do not warrant/ require this level of complexity - it's just available should you want it!
+.. warning:: This is the most advanced flow type, the majority of scenarios do not warrant/ require this level of complexity - it's just available should you want it!